JazzLikeFruit/Alreviews/DESIGN.markdown

 The features users of this app will be able to use are:

-- Log into spotify account
+1. Log into spotify account
-- Search for albums
+2. Search for albums
+3. Load results from user query
-- Read information about an album
+4. Read information about an album
-- Listen to the album
+5. Listen to the album
-- score each song if an album
+6. score each song if an album
-- review rated albums
+7. review rated albums

 ## User interface